TheRealNulsenator/NetBard/knowledge.md

 **Git:** Not initialized
 **User:** Working on Grantek OneDrive

+## Documentation Responsibilities
+**IMPORTANT: Update these files continuously throughout our work:**
+- **knowledge.md** (this file): My working memory and governing document
+  - Update silently with every relevant change
+  - Track context, patterns, user preferences
+  - Instructions for how I should operate
+- **code-style.md**: Document user's coding preferences as I observe them
+  - Update when user demonstrates new patterns
+  - Track refactoring approaches, naming conventions, style choices
+- **project-log.md**: Track work like reporting to a boss
+  - Document time spent on issues
+  - Record decisions made and rationale
+  - Note large improvements and accomplishments
+  - Include troubleshooting journeys and solutions

 ## What I Know About This Project
 - Entry point: main.cpp
 - Purpose: Network Cartographer - network mapping/visualization tool